Graphs with few paths of prescribed length between any two vertices: Preliminaries

 The final ingredient we require is again essentially due to Bukh \cite{B14} and says that if $W$ is a variety which is defined over $\mathbb{F}_q$, then there is a finite collection of absolutely irreducible varieties $Y_1, \dots, Y_s$, each of which is defined over $\mathbb{F}_q$, such that $\cup_{i=1}^s Y_i(\mathbb{F}_q) = W(\mathbb{F}_q)$.
 Since it is less standard than the previous two lemmas, we will include the proof.
 We will repeatedly use the fact that a variety $X$ is defined over $\mathbb{F}_q$ if and only if it is fixed by the Frobenius automorphism taking any element $x$ to $x^q$.
+The non-trivial direction of this equivalence requires one to consider the reduced Gr\"obner basis of the ideal associated to the variety (see, for example, the proof of Corollary 4 in Tao's blog post on the Lang--Weil bound \cite{T12}).

 \begin{lemma} Suppose that $W$ is a variety over $\overline{\mathbb{F}}_q$ of complexity at most $M$ which is defined over $\mathbb{F}_q$.
 Then there are $O_M(1)$ absolutely irreducible varieties $Y_1, \dots, Y_s$, each of which is defined over $\mathbb{F}_q$ and has complexity $O_M(1)$, such that $\cup_{i=1}^s Y_i(\mathbb{F}_q) = W(\mathbb{F}_q)$. \end{lemma}